Migrant and Seasonal Head Start

 It is an Early Childhood Education Program for Migrant and Seasonal Farmworker children and their families dedicated to promoting the success of their children in school and later in life.
-We offer a comprehensive service program for children and families that include: Early Childhood Education, Nutrition, and Health Wellness.
+We offer a comprehensive service program for children and families that includes: Early Childhood Education, Nutrition, and Health & Wellness.

 Who qualifies for the services?

 - Children birth – five years of age, who have not yet attended kindergarten

 Families with an income considered “low” by Federal Low Income Guidelines

 - Priority consideration is available for families of children with disabilities and may be extended to children of migrant families.***